 When you have set proper bpm to your vocal.
 But if it’s already wrong, you might want to go back to Fit tempo and set once again the bpm.
 But after you follow the next steps:

-In the next picture; choose the e3 generic or e2 generic for your vocal to be stretched properly with the beat.
+In the following picture, choose the e3 generic or e2 generic for your vocal for your vocals to be appropriately stretched with the beat.

 Also, different options are possible, but generic is the rightest option to use on such things.